samangh/wamplv/README.md

 The aim is for _lvwamp_ to provide the WAMP basic profiles for client roles.

-Status so far:

-*   Supports WebSocket transport, TCP and UDP to be added later;
+*   Platform: Windows, Linux, macOS and Real Time targets
 *   Roles: subscriber and publisher
+*   Transport: WebSocket
 *   Message Serialisation: JSON

 Dependencies: